uvarc/rc-website/content/userinfo/rivanna/software/clara-parabricks.md

 [Nvidia Clara Parabricks](https://docs.nvidia.com/clara/parabricks/4.1.0/index.html) is a GPU-accelerated software suite for performing secondary analysis of next generation sequencing (NGS) DNA and RNA data.
 It contains GPU-enabled versions of popular bioinformatics tools such as the aligners [BWA-Mem](https://www.rc.virginia.edu/userinfo/rivanna/software/bwa/) and STAR.

 # Loading the container
-On Rivanna, Clara Parabricks is available as a Apptainer container.
+On Rivanna, Clara Parabricks is available as an Apptainer container.
 To load the `clara-parabricks` container module, you can type:

 ```
 module load apptainer clara-parabricks